Bigg Boss: Bigg Boss Tamil

-Bigg Boss Tamil is the Tamil version of the show and the second south Indian adaption of Bigg Boss.
+Bigg Boss Tamil is the Tamil version of the show and the second south Indian adaptation of Bigg Boss.
 Star India produced the show in 2017 with Kamal Haasan as the host on Star Vijay.
 This has been the only version to have none of its seasons shot at Lonavala.
 The house was constructed at EVP Film City, Chennai and is being used since the first season.
 All the three seasons so far have had ₹50 lakh as the prize money.
 Halfway through season 5, the main host actor Kamal Haasan fell ill and was replaced by actress Ramya Krishnan to host the show until he recovered.

 Bigg Boss Ultimate, a spin-off Indian Tamil-language reality digital series of the show Bigg Boss that aired exclusively on Disney Star's streaming service platform Disney+ Hotstar.
 The digital edition hosted by Kamal Haasan but later he replaced by Silambarasan and the show premiered its first season on 30 January 2022.

 Bigg Boss Telugu

 Bigg Boss Telugu is the Telugu version of the Bigg Boss reality TV show and telecasted by Star Maa in 2017.
 The first season Jr NTR is being hosted the show and the Lonavala house was used for the show.
 The second season was hosted by Nani.
 From third season onwards Nagarjuna continued as a host for the show.
 Ramya Krishnan and Samantha Akkineni appeared as a guest host in Season 3 and Season 4 respectively in the absence of main host.
 From second season onwards a newly built house was constructed at Annapurna Studios, Hyderabad is being used for the show.
-The Three Seasons so far have had ₹50 lakh as the prize money.
+All the Seasons so far have had ₹50 lakh as the prize money.

 Bigg Boss Non-Stop, a spin-off Indian Telugu-language reality digital series of the show Bigg Boss that aired exclusively on Disney Star's streaming service platform Disney+ Hotstar.
 The digital edition hosted by Nagarjuna and the show premiered its first season on 26 February 2022.

 Bigg Boss Marathi

 Bigg Boss Marathi is the Marathi version of the show and the first season is being aired on Viacom 18's Colors Marathi.
 The Lonavala house is being used for this version and Mahesh Manjrekar is playing the host.
-From the 2nd season onwards house is made in Goregaon flim city, Mumbai.
-This is the first and only adaption of Bigg Boss so far to have its language affiliation in the show's official name.
+From the 2nd season onwards house is made in Goregaon film city, Mumbai.
+This is the first and only adaptation of Bigg Boss so far to have its language affiliation in the show's official name.
 The prize money is announced to be ₹50 lakh.